SkygearIO/skygear-doc/content/server/data-type.md

 ## Non-standard Types

-Non-standard types are specified as a JSON object with a special `$type` key which signify that the object should be treated as a value of non-standard type.
-More keys in the JSON object specifies the actual value.
+Non-standard types are specified as a JSON object with a special `$type` key which signify that the object should be treated as a value of a non-standard type.
+Example of keys in the JSON object that specifies the actual values are:

-*   `ref`: Value is a reference to another record.
+*   `ref`: value is a reference to another record
-    *   `$id`: Record ID of the record being referenced.
+    *   `$id`: record ID of the record being referenced
-    *   `$class`: Class (Record Type) of the record being referenced.
+    *   `$class`: class (Record Type) of the record being referenced

-*   `geo`: Value is a geographical coordinate.
+*   `geo`: value is a geographical coordinate
-    *   `$lat`: Latitude
+    *   `$lat`: latitude
-    *   `$lng`: Longitude
+    *   `$lng`: longitude

-*   `date`: Value is a date/time.
+*   `date`: value is a date/time.
-    *   `$date`: Date in ISO 8601 format.
+    *   `$date`: date in ISO 8601 format

-*   `asset`: Value is a reference to a asset.
+*   `asset`: value is a reference to a asset
-    *   `$name`: The unique name of the asset.
+    *   `$name`: the unique name of the asset
-    *   `$url`: The URL to the asset.
-It is only available when the record is fetched.
+    *   `$url`: the URL to the asset.
+It is only available when the record is fetched

-## Sequeuen Types
+## Sequence Types

-* `seq`: Create a unique number field that has a strictly increasing integer default value.
+* `seq`: create a unique number field that has a strictly increasing integer default value.
 If a value `i` is assigned to a sequence field currently at `j`, the next default value of this field will be greater than `max(i, j)`.

-Sequeuen type contain only schematic definition without any user data.
-It is used to utilize the JIT schema migration of Skygear Server to create or modify record field.
+Sequence types contain only schematic definition without any user data.
+It is used to utilize the JIT schema migration of Skygear Server to create or modify record fields.
 To create a sequence field:

 ```bash
 curl -X POST -H "Content-Type: application/json" \